 Welcome to Carleton University and the web page for the Office of the Provost and Vice-President (Academic).

-Whether you are from Ottawa, other parts of Ontario, or beyond, I urge you to consider Carleton University as a place to study and a place to work.
-Our professors, staff, and students combined with our outstanding programs, student-centred values, and our dynamic location in Canada’s National Capital are what make Carleton a truly outstanding university.
-Explore our website – then explore Carleton for yourself.
+Whether you are from Ottawa, other parts of Ontario, Canada, or beyond, I urge you to consider Carleton for your post-secondary studies.
+Our faculty, staff and students, combined with our outstanding programs, student-centred values, experiential learning opportunities, and our dynamic location in Canada’s National Capital Region, are what make Carleton a truly outstanding university.
+Explore our website, then explore Carleton for yourself.

 Jerry Tomberlin, BS, MPH, AM, PhD